Chris1-web/Chris1-web/README.md

 ### Hi there 👋.

 yes, I know my name is everywhere, but hey, It doesn't hurt to write it out once again.
-My name is Christianah and I am a web developer.
+My name is Christianah and I am a self-taught web developer.
 I don't like talking about myself, but here it goes. :eyes:

 ```
     const christianah = {